SMMACG-IISER/PSO_N2_CO2_GY/GY-COORDS/README.md

 # Graphyne Coordinates

-This folder contains `.txt` files the coordinates for three different γ-Graphyne (γ-GY) structures: γ-GY1, γ-GY2, and γ-GY4.
-The coordinates are provided in a comma-separated values  ormat.
+This folder contains `.txt` files the coordinates for three different γ-GY structures: γ-GY1, γ-GY2, and γ-GY4.
+The coordinates are provided in a comma-separated values  format.

 ## Contents